georgeee/yii-lily/README.md

 License
 -------------------------------

-The module was released under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php), so you'll find the latest version on [GitHub](https://github.com/georgeee/yii-lily).
+The module is being developed under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php), so you'll find the latest version on [GitHub](https://github.com/georgeee/yii-lily).